tomerzipori/TickerPicker/README.md

 # 📈 TickerPicker
 ![GitHub repo size](https://img.shields.io/github/repo-size/tomerzipori/TickerPicker)

-Fetch stock prices from international stock exchages, and write them in a Google Sheet.
+Fetching stock prices from international stock exchages, and writing them in a Google Sheet.
 This repo can run fairly good on a RapsberryPi Zero 2 W.

 # 📁 Repository Structure
 ```